binhcn/tech-bank/spring.md

 Scoped Proxy
-- is a Spring-generated proxy object of shorter-lived (prototype, request, session) bean
+- is a technique to create Spring-generated proxy object of short-lived bean
-- Instead of injecting shorter-lived bean into a longer-lived bean (like a singleton), Spring will inject scoped proxy into the singleton in order to fetch shorter-lived bean lazily at runtime
+- Then, Spring will inject proxy object into the long-lived bean instead of short-lived bean in order to fetch short-lived bean lazily at runtime
+- There is a BeanFactory inside proxy object cglib, it will check whether the target bean is prototype and if yes, return new bean

 How to make a prototype bean injected lazily into singleton bean?
 - ObjectProvider